yuxinPenny/DirectRM/README.md

 - `--level`: the k-mers levels table. `./DirectRM/5mer_levels_v1.txt` for data sequenced with SQK-RNA002 kit, `./DirectRM/9mer_levels_v1.txt` for data sequenced with SQK-RNA004 kit.
 - `--step`, `--kmer`: it will extract kmer features with a sliding window. `--kmer` specify the window size [5, 9], `--step` specify the step size of the sliding window.
+- the '--reg' file should be a csv file containing the 'seqnames','start', 'end', and 'strand' columns.

 **Note**: `feature_extraction.py` run in single-thread mode by default.
 For parallel execution, users can manually split `split_array` into multiple bacthes and submit multiple independent jobs.
 Each batch is processed separately, which allows flexible scaling according to availble computing resources.